dearfrankg/jingo/rubypdev.md

 # Ruby Personal Development
-## Guidlines
+## Guidelines
-1. Remember the rules
+1. Remember: use it or lose it
-2. Mindset
+2. Mindset: keep a positive attitude
-3. Habits
+3. Habits: you are what you repeatedly do

 ## Skills